venkateshk111/terraform-beginners-guide/18-Terraform-Import/README.md

     }
     ```

-3. **Run the Import Command:** Once the resource is declared, you **run the `terraform import` command** followed by the resource type and the resource identifier.
+3. **Run the Import Command:** Once the resource is declared, you **run the *`terraform import`* command followed by the resource type and the resource identifier**.
 Terraform will then fetch the current state of the resource from the provider and import it into the Terraform state file (`terraform.tfstate`).

     Example: To import an existing EC2 Instance